Deppe's squirrel: Description

-Sciurus deppei varies in individual color.
+S. deppei varies in individual color.
 The overall color of the body is gray to yellowish brown or rusty-colored brown, while the face is gray.
 The legs are dark gray or rust colored.
 The top of the tail is black with a few white hairs mixed in while the bottom side of the tail is yellowish orange to a rust color, the hairs on the tip of the tail are white.
 Changes in their fur due to seasons aren't typically seen, except for the white tip on their tail and the patches of hair behind the ears disappear during the summer season.

 Size varies a little bit in the Deppe's squirrel with the average female being around 287.3 g, HB 210.2 mm, and T 169.4 mm.
 The males average is 268.3 g, HB 207.2 mm, and T 176.0 mm.
 Both sexes are close in size, but the females tend to be slightly larger than the males.